 Here's our pros and cons breakdown for the Scotiabank Passport™ Visa Infinite Card.

 The first and foremost pro of this card is the recent added bonus.
-As of September 1, 2022 you are able to earn 35,000 bonus Scene+™ points in your first year.
-That's up to $350 towards travel.
-Apply now though, because this offer ends on October 31, 2022.
+As of September 1, 2022 you are able to earn 40,000 bonus Scene+™ points and first year annual fee waived.
+That's up to $1,320 in value.
+Apply now though, because this offer ends on April 30, 2023.

 As we mentioned, there are no foreign transaction fees when you use this card.
 This is a huge benefit for anyone that does a lot of international travel.
 Those hidden fees and expenses add up, so this extra incentive makes a difference.